 2. CLOGGED GUTTERS

 As mentioned above, mosses can grow into thick shrubs if neglected long enough.
 If moss grew near the gutters of your roof, chances are; it will crawl to the area where there is more water.
 Yes, your gutter.
-Mosses thrive in places where there is excessive supply of water that is why they are always mistaken for algae or fungi.
+Mosses thrive in places where there is an excessive supply of water that is why they are always mistaken for algae or fungi.

 3. SLIPPERY ROOF SURFACE

-Every now and then, we have to check on our roof to avoid the costly repairs.
+Every now and then, we have to check on our roof to avoid costly repairs.
 However, having mosses on your roof can make the surface slippery which can make it difficult for you to inspect your roof.

 If you see patches of moss on your roof, it is best to not attempt to cross the area.
 We suggest that you call experts to do the inspection for you, so you do not compromise your safety.

 Our team at Yorkshire Roofing can do the inspection and produce a thorough diagnosis of what your roof needs based on our observations.
 We can also provide you a reasonable quote about the areas that you would like to be repaired to avoid problems in the future.